QCD evolution of (un)polarized gluon TMDPDFs and the Higgs $q_T$-distribution: Gluon helicity TMDPDF

 The gluon helicity TMDPDF is shown in Fig.~\ref{fig:helicity_evol} at $x = 0.01$, $Q=20$ GeV, with the non-perturbative parameters $b_c = 1.5$ GeV$^{-1}$, $\lambda_g = 0.3$, $\lambda_Q= 0.1$.
 We use the latest available parametrizations of collinear gluon and quark helicity PDFs~\cite{deFlorian:2014yva} at NLO for our numerical analysis.
 The running of the strong coupling is implemented at NNNLO with the MSTW routine~\cite{Martin:2009iq}, with a variable flavor number scheme with $m_c=1.4$ GeV and $m_b=4.75$ GeV.
 The input value for the strong coupling is set to $\as(M_Z)=0.1185$, and we impose a lower cutoff for the running scale $\mu$ such that it never goes below 1 GeV.
 The bands come from varying both the rapidity and the resummation scales by a factor of $2$ around their default value, and keeping the largest variation for each point in $k_T$.
 It is clear that the theoretical uncertainty gets reduced as we increase the resummation accuracy by including more perturbative ingredients, as schematically illustrated in Table~\ref{tab:resummation}.

 In Fig.~\ref{fig:helicity_np} we show the gluon helicity TMDPDF at $x=0.01$, for different values of the energy scale and the non-perturbative parameters, at NNLL accuracy.
 In order to be consistent with the factorization theorem we have cut the curves so that the condition $k_T\ll Q$ is fulfilled.
 As can be seen, the larger the scale, the wider is the distribution.
 Moreover, the larger the value of the non-perturbative parameters, the smaller the helicity distribution is at low transverse momentum.
 It is interesting to notice that choosing small and equal non-perturbative parameters, gives a qualitatively different gluon helicity TMDPDF at low scales, as in the upper-left panel.
+This is due to the fact that with these parameters the non-perturbative input is very small, and thus the helicity TMDPDF is given mostly by its perturbative expression.
+However, at low scales the main contribution to the helicity distribution originates from a region where the impact parameter is large and the perturbative result alone should not be trusted.

 These results have been obtained using the OPE coefficients that have been calculated for the first time in the present work.
 They are an important perturbative ingredient that will allow us to better fix the non-perturbative parameters with new measurements, that could be performed at RHIC or at the future AFTER@LHC or EIC with longitudinally polarized hadron beams.